-His company, "D Brucciani & Co.", with workshops in Clerkenwell, survived its founder with the Covent Garden outlet still operating into Edwardian times.
+His company, "D Brucciani & Co.", with workshops in Clerkenwell, survived its founder with the

+Covent Garden outlet still operating into Edwardian times.
 A catalogue of their wares is held at The National Art Library.
 However, by the turn of the century, the direct casting of priceless sculpture was becoming frowned upon; travel across Europe was now much easier anyway - the common man could now use the train.
 The company faltered.
 In the 1920's its casting workshops were subsumed by the Victoria & Albert Museum.

-LASSCO is delighted to have saved a number of the original piece-moulds.
+LASSCO is delighted to have saved a number of the original piece-moulds and to have cast from them for the first time in a century.
 The making of piece-moulds - a plaster negative jigsaw enabling a cast to be released by the careful removal of the solid mould in pieces - is today a lost art; it has been rendered redundant by pliant silicons.
 We have duly made a silicon mould in order to preserve Brucciani's work.
-The accuracy and detail of the resulting casts, taken as they are directly from the original is plain to see, and a delight.
+The accuracy and detail of the resulting casts, taken as they are directly from the original modelling is plain to see, and a delight.